 You can create high-throughput pre-funnel thought leadership by encouraging people to ask themselves:

 - What if I don’t consider this issue in my business context?

 - What are the relevant definitions?
 (Note: Not definitions of big things like “AI”, but of focused definitions such as “contextualizing data for streaming analytics”)

 - What are new concepts that were glossed over in big-picture content from other vendors?

 - What hidden issues were glossed over in that same context?
 (These might be land mines for your competition.)

-- What are my peers doing, and what benefits are they getting?
+- What are my peers doing and what benefits are they receiving?
 (Note that this isn’t the time to say how they’re doing it.)

-In general, I appreciate content at this phase that has a single purpose, and is concise and visual.
+In general, I appreciate concise, visual content with a single purpose in this phase.
 I want some of it to be ungated.
-I like it narrowly focused, as long as it’s focused for the right reasons.
+I like it narrowly focused when it’s focused for the right reasons.

 Eliminate the Excuses